 If you love garlic butter as much as I do, then this is the recipe for you!

-That’s the beauty of this fish recipe – it’s simple but it works so well.
-The haddock is lightly seasoned, tender on the inside, and crispy on the outside.
-But the garlic butter (which btw, only requires THREE ingredients) adds so much depth of flavor.
+So, now it’s the time to make garlic butter haddock.
+It’s lightly seasoned, tender on the inside, and crispy on the outside.
+But the garlic butter adds so much depth of flavor.
 I top it with a squeeze of lemon juice and some lemon wedges on the side for brightness and it is truly perfection.

 Ingredients & Substitutions